Shadow in the Cache: Unveiling and Mitigating Privacy Risks of KV-cache in LLM Inference: KV-Cloak: A Lightweight KV-cache Defense

-\partitle{Additive Mask Matrices with Position-Identifiable Features} However, when the original $K$ matrix has rank $1$ (i.e., all row vectors are identical), the entropy of the permutation $\hat{P}$ will collapse.
-To prevent rank deficiency, KV-Cloak introduce an additive masking matrix $A$ before permutation.
+A critical challenge arises when the original matrix $K$ exhibits low rank (e.g., rank $1$ in cases of identical repeated tokens).
+In such scenarios, the permutation entropy collapses, as row shuffling becomes statistically invisible.
+To guarantee obfuscation robustness, we introduce a secret additive mask matrix $A$ before permutation.
 Thereby, we can ensure the transformed matrix $(K+A)$ maintains sufficient rank to preserve cryptographic strength of $\hat{P}$.
+However, explicitly storing the unique one-time pad $\hat{P}$ for every block would reintroduce significant storage overhead.
+We resolve this by designing $A$ to enable \textit{implicit key recovery} without $\hat{P}$.

-Since the one-time pad permutation matrix $\hat{P}$ is not stored, computing $\hat{P}A$ during inverse obfuscation becomes infeasible, and thus $\hat{P}K = \hat{P}(K+A) - \hat{P}A$ cannot be derived from $\hat{P}(K+A)$.
-To avoid storing the one-time pad permutation matrix $\hat{P}$, we exploit the sparsity and small-elements properties of $k$ and $v$ vectors to design the additive matrix $A$ with additional structural constraints.
-This enables us to infer $\hat{P}A$ based on the data characteristics of $\hat{P}(K+A)$.
+\partitle{Magnitude-based Positional Embedding} We exploit the numerical characteristics of attention activations.
+As shown in Figure~\ref{fig:kvcache_distribution}, elements of $k, v$ vectors are statistically bounded by a threshold $\theta_K$ (e.g., typically $<100$).
+Leveraging this, we construct $A$ to function as a ``positional beacon'' by embedding values significantly larger than $\theta_K$ into specific coordinates.
+This ensures that the matrix $(K+A)$ maintains enough rank.

-As shown in Figure \ref{fig:kvcache_distribution}, we observe that the elements of $k$ and $v$ vectors typically remain below a small threshold $\theta_K$ (e.g., 100).
-This allows us to construct a matrix $A$ where positional information is embedded into $K+A$ via additive operations using values significantly larger than $\theta_K$ in specific row vectors.
-After applying row permutations, the positional identifiers in $\hat{P}(K+A)$ remain identifiable.
-During inverse obfuscation, the positional information of $\hat{P}A$ can be directly identified from $\hat{P}(K+A)$ by detecting these outliers.
-Subtracting $\hat{P}A$ from $\hat{P}(K+A)$ yields $\hat{P}K$ for subsequent inference, drastically reducing storage overhead for the one-time pad key.
+\partitle{Zero-Storage Recovery} Since the ``beacons'' in $A$ dominate the magnitude of $K$, the permuted mask term $\hat{P}A$ remains statistically separable from $\hat{P}K$ within the ciphertext $\hat{P}(K+A)$.
+During de-obfuscation, the system dynamically identifies the row permutation indices by detecting these high-magnitude outliers, allowing it to reconstruct $\hat{P}A$ on-the-fly.
+Subtracting this reconstructed mask yields the permuted state $\hat{P}K$ required for inference.
+This mechanism effectively offloads the storage of $\hat{P}$ into the data itself.

-The complete obfuscation transformation, as shown in Eq.~(\ref{eq:obf_SPAM}), incorporates additional matrices $\hat{P}$ and $A$ alongside invertible linear transformations $S$ and $M$:
+\partitle{Formalization} The complete obfuscation logic integrates this additive masking with the linear and permutation layers:

-where $\hat{P} \in \{0,1\}^{b \times b}$ is a row-permutation matrix generated as a one-time pad for each block of the KV-cache. $A \in \mathbb{R}^{b \times d}$ is a secret additive matrix with the same dimensions as $K$, designed to encode positional identifiers into its rows through outlier values.
-By embedding additive masks and applying invertible row/column transformations, this approach obscures the statistical properties of $k$ and $v$ vectors while enabling efficient inverse obfuscation without compromising model accuracy or inference performance.
+where $\hat{P} \in \{0,1\}^{b \times b}$ is the ephemeral one-time pad, and $A$ is the structured mask.
+This composite transformation simultaneously secures cache statistics and enables efficient, stateless recovery without compromising model accuracy.